Maersk Line: History

-By the end of 2006, Maersk global market share had fallen from 18.2% to 16.8%, at the same time, the next two largest carriers increased their market share, MSC went from 8.6% to 9.5% and CMA CGM from 5.6% to 6.5%.
+By the end of 2006, Maersk global market share had fallen from 18.2% to 16.8%, at the same time, the next two largest carriers increased their market share, Mediterranean Shipping Company went from 8.6% to 9.5% and CMA CGM from 5.6% to 6.5%.
 In January 2008, Maersk Line announced drastic reorganisational measures.

 In November 2015, after lower than expected results, Maersk Line announced its decision to lay off 4000 employees by 2017.
 The group said it would cut its annual administration costs by $250 million over the next two years and would cancel 35 scheduled voyages in the fourth quarter of 2015 on top of four regularly scheduled sailings it canceled earlier in the year.

 As of October 2015, Maersk Line along with its subsidiaries such as Seago, MCC, Safmarine and SeaLand, control a combined 18% share of the total container shipping market.

 Since 1 December 2017, Hamburg Süd had been part of the company.
 In 2023, it was announced that Hamburg Süd would be unified with the Maersk brand.

 In March 2021, Maersk announced that is aiming to have the world's first carbon neutral vessel launched in 2023, seven years ahead of its original schedule.
 In August of that year, the company purchased eight methanol powered shipping vessels for $1.4 billion from Hyundai Heavy Industries.

 In 2012, Maersk Line paid $31.9 million in fines to the U.S. following a Department of Justice investigation contending that Maersk had "knowingly overcharged the Department of Defense to transport thousands of containers from ports to inland delivery destinations in Iraq and Afghanistan" while under government contract to transport cargo via container ships in support of U.S. troops.

-The Red Sea crisis had a significant impact on shipping, from November 2023 onward; in May 2024, Maersk estimated the impact as a capacity loss of 15–20 percent across the merchant shipping industry, based on its FY second quarter.
-Maersk also then announced that its ships were rerouting around the Cape of Good Hope to avoid further attacks.
+The Red Sea crisis has had a significant impact on shipping, from November 2023 onward; in May 2024, Maersk estimated the impact as a capacity loss of 15–20 percent across the merchant shipping industry, based on its FY second quarter.
+Maersk also announced that its ships were rerouting around the Cape of Good Hope to avoid further attacks.